 - No Restriction on Healthy Starches and Vegetables

-What Does Dr. Peter Attia Say About Restricted Feeding?
+What Does Dr. Peter Attia Say About Time-Restricted Feeding?

 Let’s start with the first and foremost rule: time-restricted feeding.
 This is a type of intermittent fasting.
-Peter doesn’t eat anywhere from 14-22 hours a day, depending on the day.
+Peter doesn’t eat for a period ranging between 14-22 hours a day, depending on the day.
 The calories he needs are consumed in a small period of time in the afternoon or early evening.
 Basically, he eats one big meal a day.

 Time-restricted feeding or intermittent fasting has many benefits that go far beyond maintaining or losing weight.
 Studies show it might improve longevity and overall wellness.
 Just understand that before you start intermittent fasting, you should take some time to speak to your doctor to ensure it’s safe for you.